 The following are some common responses to disaster:

-The National Mental Health Association (NMHA) provides some tips to help deal with the stress, pain, and anxiety associated with coping with disasters.
+Some tips to help deal with the stress, pain, and anxiety associated with coping with disasters:

 National Institute of Mental Health